Is This 20×12 Shed The One For Your Garden? Bespoke Options

 The Fire Service spokesperson said that he urged ‘home occupiers to ensure that no large amount of fuel or gas cylinders are stored in sheds’.
 Along with the other inflammables, such as paint, crescote which is banned, and other bit and pieces, there is a substantial risk to property if care is not taken.
 The cause of the fire is unknown at present and fortunately no one was hurt in the incident.

-Meanwhile down in Brighton an house was evacuated after a garden shed was destroyed.
+Meanwhile down in Brighton an house was evacuated after a garden workshop was destroyed.
 Arson was suspected in this case in an adjoining property.
 Fire crews led the home occupants to safety after smoke from a blazing shed and play equipment in the garden filled their home in Barcombe Road.

 The house from where the fire spread was empty as the owners were believed to be away on holiday.
 The fire had started about 2.30 in the morning.
 Thankfully the Fire Service put out the fire, cleared the smoke from nearby and informed the police.